kj3moraes/Cryptography/README.md

 ## **Books**
 **Introduction to Mathematical Cryptography (Hoffmann and Silvermann)**
 This is a great book for beginners and professinals alike.
-Its main focus is introducing the reader to crpytanalytic methods and the mathematics behind the encryption and decryption algorithms.
+Its main focus is introducing the reader to cryptanalytic methods and the mathematics behind the encryption and decryption algorithms.
 Although it is a great read, it delves into lots of technical material very swiftly so only read if this is what you want to learn.

 **The Codebreakers (Kahn, David)**
 A rich and detailed history of the history of ciphers and crpytography all the way from the Babylonians to modern fay security.
 A great read to learn about the history of cryptography.